vburlbl/cleantalk-spam-protect/readme.txt

 1. Invisible spam protection for visitors.
 1. Anti-spam without CAPTCHA, math or Q&A.

-Plugin filters spam bots in the comments of a blog without move to trash or approval queue.
-The plugin is not visible for visitors and administrators of a blog.
-The plugin doesn't use CAPTCHA or Q&A to stop spammers.
+Also every new comment plugin compares with post and previous comments.
+If the relevance of the comment is good enough it gets approval at the blog without manual approval.
+This feature works for English, Russian laguages.

 It's simple and clever antispam for your blog.

-Every new comment compares with article and previous comments.
-If the relevance of the comment is good enough it gets approval at the blog without manual approval.

 This plugin is a client application for anti-spam cloud service <a href="http://cleantalk.org" target="_blank">cleantalk.org</a>.

 = Requirements =
 WordPress 3.0 at least.
 PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting.